South Tangerang Banten, Indonesia Travel Guide

 A clean, organized bazaar with a large food section.
 You can enjoy freshly cooked dishes and purchase fresh produce, meats, and seasonings.

-All major malls boast extensive dining halls and devoted restaurant zones, making for a comfortable dining experience having lots of choices.
+All major malls boast extensive food plazas and dedicated restaurant zones, creating a comfortable dining experience with many choices.

 Climate-controlled and convenient.